jpreiland/go-ebay/README.md

 6/2/13 - Item price, shipping price, and seller location are now displayed
 6/3/13 - The new default is to search 5 eBay sites with 5 queries.
 Default site array contains eBay US, France, Germany, Italy, and Spain.
 Default query array contains corresponding translations of the Magic: The Gathering card Goblin Grenade.
 These searches operate concurrently.
 6/4/13 - Minor comment additions
 6/5/13 - Added items to To Do list
+6/8/13 - Displays locations that seller is shipping to

 **To Use**
 You must make the following alterations in the code: